 All of this is to say however, that as you heal and eat gluten-free with celiac, infertility and rate of birth complications drop.

-However, a woman with celiac that goes untreated can be at a higher risk of fetal abnormalities, preterm births, and miscarriages.
+However, those who are assigned female at birth that go untreated and undiagnosed with celiac can be at a higher risk of fetal abnormalities, preterm births, and miscarriages.
 Study correlations indicate that the gluten proteins, when present in celiac mothers, interact and can disrupt the placenta in the developing fetus so a gluten-free diet should be followed.

 But don’t take this and freak out if you’ve been glutened while pregnant.
 1 accidental exposure is not going to ruin your pregnancy.

-Celiac disease can impact women’s health by affecting periods.
+Celiac disease can impact those AFAB and women’s health by affecting periods.
 Celiac, especially when undiagnosed, can cause skipped and irregular periods and can even cause amenorrhea (3 missed periods in a row).

-In fact, in a study comparing women with celiac disease to those without it, amenorrhea was 3x more likely to show up in celiac women than non-celiacs.
-In another study, ~25% of women reported a history of missing periods compared to 10% of non-celiac study participants.
+In fact, in a study comparing people who ovulate with celiac disease to those with out celiac, amenorrhea was 3x more likely to show up in people who have celiac than in non-celiacs.
+In another study, ~25% of those who ovulate reported a history of missing periods compared to 10% of non-celiac study participants.

 However, women starting and adhering to a gluten-free diet is shown to greatly lessen or eliminate many amenorrhea cases.